crbzzz/foliedouceai/README.md

 # foliedouceai
 FolieDouce is a random name for a random AI project around Models, python and chatbots.
-README explain how to use the project, localhosting, should use a good PC to run program :)
+README explain how to use the project, localhosting, should use a good PC to run program.

 Developped by **crbzzz**